kktuax/kktuax.github.io/_posts/2019-03-02-Google-dependency.md

 ## Trying to find some alternatives

 However with time I was getting more concerned about the amount of information they were gathering about me.
-I guess the breaking point was when I bought my previous phone and I realized Google Assistant was aware of my location constantly, and it became a bit scary for instance when he offered traffic advice when he realized it was more or less my time to go home after work.
+I guess awakening point was when I bought a phone with Google Assistant and by default it was aware of my location.
+It became a bit scary for instance when it offered traffic advice after realizing it was my time to go home after work.
 That, combined with the fact that, after [going public](https://www.nytimes.com/2004/08/20/opinion/google-goes-public.html), they even [stopped trying not to be evil](http://time.com/4060575/alphabet-google-dont-be-evil/), made me think about other alternatives.

 This is what I achieved so far: